hotwax/oms-documentation/user-manuals/receiving/purchase-orders.md

 Only purchase orders with approved status are processed further in the OMS.
 {% endhint %}

 * **Purchase Order Information:** Each purchase order has an unique identifier, date, and status.
-The status of a purchase order can be either 'Created' or 'Approved'.a.
-Created: PO is prepared and pending for approval. b.
+The status of a purchase order can be either 'Created' or 'Approved'.

+     a.
+Created: PO is prepared and pending for approval.

+     b.
 Approved: PO is approved and awaiting inventory.

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-19 at 6.17.15 PM.png" alt=""><figcaption><p>Image: Purchase Order page</p></figcaption></figure>

 **Functions:**

 **a.
-Search purchase order**

-Search for a purchase order by unique identifier.
+Search purchase order:** Search for a purchase order by unique identifier.

 {% embed url="https://youtu.be/ohOatyj-8PA" %}
 Video: Search purchase order